SylviaOne/Repo-hub/README.md

-## If you want a job in the moisturizer industry, the best advice I can give is to apply daily.
+## If a child refuses to sleep during nap time, are they guilty of resisting a rest?